+Ask your customers to hold their card close to the contactless payment symbol on your payment terminal for a few seconds (there’s no need to touch it).
 They don’t need to enter their PIN for payments of 50 euros or less, so they don’t have to touch any keys.
 However, they’ll need to enter it if what they’re buying costs over 50 euros.

 Can any customer pay by contactless?

 Your customers can pay without touching a payment terminal if they have a debit or credit card with the contactless logo on it (four radio waves).